Inca trail (revised)

 The last day was easiest and shortest, although there were some steep spots (like stairs where you use your hands to get up).
 It was only 6km and mostly downhill.
 We woke up at 4am in order to reach Machu Picchu by sunrise.
 It was quite crowded on the trail that day because they opened the gate at 5 or 5:30 and had to check everyone's pass, so everyone started at the same time and was in a hurry.
 When we passed through Inti Puntu (gate of the sun) we could see the ruins from far away.
 (My picture stinks because it was still pretty dark).
 We continued on to the ruins and the plans worked to be there by sunrise.
 We were really lucky-it was totally clear, although it's often socked in by clouds and fog.
 Watching the sun come up over the mountains and hit Wayna Picchu (the mtn in every picture of Machu Picchu) and then the ruins was amazing.

 Machu Picchu was incredible, like walking through a postcard! we spent the day with our guide on a tour for a couple hours, then had some time to look around on our own.
-Then took the bus down to the town of Aguas Calientes for lunch.
-We said goodbye to our guide and each other there and Ifound my hotel.
-(Of course MP and the town are full of more STAIRS!!!)

 The food the porters made us was pretty good, and there was always lots of it.
 The best part was they brought us coca tea in our tents when they woke us up in the mornings!